Why is My Pig Losing Hair? Identify, Diagnose, Treat Causes

 When I got my pigs 2 years ago, I noticed one was losing his hair, and he was rubbing against everything to scratch his skin.
 I looked for bugs, wounds, and dry skin.
 I found he didn’t have any wounds, but he did have dry skin.
 So I did a little research to find out why he was shedding his hair.

 Why is my pig losing hair?
-Pigs usually lose hair because they are shedding.
-Pigs typically lose their hair in the spring and the fall because of the seasonal weather changes.
+Pigs may suffer from hair loss or alopecia once they have a disease, a disorder, or shedding.
+Pigs typically lose their hair in the spring and the fall because of seasonal weather changes.
 In addition, mites, lice, and fleas can cause a pig to lose hair.
-Nutritional deficiencies and other health problems can also cause hair loss.
+Nutritional deficiencies and other health problems can also cause pig hair loss.

 By looking at several other factors, you will be able to differentiate if your pig is losing their hair because of seasonal changes or a health threat causing hair loss.
 Let’s dive in.